aiji42/next-with-split/README.md

 })
 ```

 2\.
-Derive two branches from the main branch.
+Derive a branch from the main branch as challenger.
-- Original branch: Same as the main branch.
-(Naming it differently from the main branch will cause a deployment to occur.)
-- Challenger branch: A branch to distribute access to the origin.
-Develop the ideas you want to test on this branch.

 3\.
-Deploy the original branch and challenger branch in Vercel for preview and get the URLs.
+Deploy the challenger branch in Vercel for preview and get the hostname.

 4\.
 Modify next.config.js in the main branch.
 ```js